-As a result of these changes, in AC 2022-2023 the target was met.
-The program director invited staff members and PLP alumni throughout the year to present on different campus activities, volunteer opportunities, and leadership events for the PLP students to participate in throughout the year.
-The survey indicated that 96% of students (44) reported engagement in campus life programs and student organizations.
+As a result of these changes, in AC 2023-2024 the target was met.
+The staff invited PLP alumni, student leaders, staff members, and faculty to educate PLP students of the leadership opportunities within the NSU and Natchitoches community.
+PLP mentors took an active role in informing students regarding specific leadership roles being offered at NSU as they think about their sophomore experience.
+The survey indicated that 95% of students (44) reported engagement in campus life programs and student organizations.
 Students indicated that they also assumed leadership roles in at least one student organization, or program by the end of the spring semester.
-Some leadership roles included members of student organization executive councils, becoming a Freshman Connector, SGA senators, NSU Athletics, Demon Mentor Network, etc.
+Some leadership roles included members of student organization executive councils, becoming a Freshman Connector, UPC Concert Committee, Purple Jackets, Student Theater Organization, SGA senators, NSU Athletics, Demon Mentor Network, etc.

-Based on the analysis of the 2022-2023 results, the staff will implement the following changes in AC 2023-2024 to drive the cycle of improvement.
-The staff will invite PLP alumni, student leaders, staff, and faculty to educate PLP students of the leadership opportunities within the NSU community.
-PLP mentors will also take an active role in informing students regarding their involvement at NSU and their specific leadership roles.
-Each class meeting will highlight activities, programs, and initiatives that PLP students can participate in that will allow them to grow as leaders outside of the classroom.
+Based on the analysis of the AC 2023-2024 results, the staff will implement the following changes in AC 2024-2025 to drive the cycle of improvement.
+The staff will invite PLP alumni, student leaders, organization presidents, staff members, and faculty to educate PLP students of the leadership opportunities within the NSU and Natchitoches community.
+With out-of-classroom events and programs offered at NSU throughout the year, PLP students will research what roles and responsibilities will be valuable to them as they look to their sophomore experience based on their co-curricular goals.